 The purpose of this guide is to help you (First Nations/Métis/Inuit/Other Indigenous students) with writing university level essays.

 This guide is for all students who need assistance with their research journey.
-Please keep this guide to review and refer to throughout your time here at Ryerson University.
+Please keep this guide to review and refer to throughout your time here at X University.

-- Jamie Morin (RASS Peer Support and RULA) and Kelly Dermody (Librarian, RULA)
+- Jamie Morin (Graduate and former RASS Peer Support) and Kelly Dermody (Librarian)

-Chi miigwetch to the Ryerson Aboriginal Education Council and Ryerson Aboriginal Student Services for their support to Ryerson University Library and Archives (RULA).
+Chi miigwetch to the Aboriginal Education Council and Aboriginal Student Services for their support to University Library.
 This guide was created with their generous support and wisdom.

 Wisdom will be shared with you by your instructors and mentors.
 They are here to help you succeed.
 To know wisdom is to cherish knowledge, and this is given to us through our instructors and Creator to be used to our benefit.